- Market and buyer insights are critical in volatile times

 - Negotiating the organizational terrain.
 To help the organization through these revolutionary times, portfolio marketers must develop positive leadership, presentation, and negotiation behaviors.
 Organizational alignment is a necessity and portfolio marketers need to work closely with executives as well as marketing, product, sales, and customer success leaders to understand their needs.
 Meaningful stories can be used to help members of the organization understand how best to work together.
 Portfolio marketers need to master the art of negotiation.
 They must listen closely to their leaders, addressing their concerns while keeping the organization’s direction true.

 Portfolio marketers must not throw away their shot at helping their organizations not only survive but thrive during challenging times.
-Forrester SiriusDecisions members can learn more about what portfolio marketers must do to be successful by reading “Portfolio Marketing: Planning Assumptions 2021.
+Learn more about what portfolio marketers must do to be successful by reading “Portfolio Marketing: Planning Assumptions 2021.
+(Client access only.)
 Not a client?
 Visit our Planning Assumptions hub.